 We sometimes share your personal data with trusted third parties.
 We only do this where it is necessary for providing you legal services or for the effective operation of our organisation.

-For example, we may share your data with barristers; experts; conciliators; health care professionals; translators; costs drawer;
+For example, we may share your data with barristers, experts, conciliators, health care professionals, translators, or costs drawing service.

 This data will only be shared where there is a legitimate interest to do so.
-If we do share your information with any of these trusted parties we will always ensure that your data and privacy is protected.
+If we do share your information with any of these trusted parties we will do so with your consent and always require that your data and privacy are protected.

-We also outsource some of the activities of our organisation this includes IT support, Access NI search, auditors and data storage.
-Where we engage the services of other organisations we will always ensured that
+We also outsource some of the activities of our organisation which includes IT support, auditors, Access NI Registered Body and data storage.
+Where we engage the services of other organisations we will always ensure that:

-- We will only provide the information they need to perform their specific services.
+- We provide only the information they need to perform their specific services;

 - If we stop using their services, any of your data held by them will either be deleted or rendered anonymous.